Glenn Gruenhagen: Minnesota state legislature

 Gruenhagen was elected to the Minnesota House of Representatives in 2010, defeating Democratic nominee Mick McGuire for the seat representing District 25A, where incumbent representative Laura Brod had declined to seek reelection.
 After the 2012 redistricting of the Minnesota Legislature, he was elected to represent House District 17B and reelected in 2014, 2016, 2018 and 2020.
 In 2022, Gruenhagen defeated Democratic nominee Chad Tschimperle 70%-30% to win a seat in the Minnesota Senate, representing District 17.

 Political beliefs

 Climate change

-Gruenhagen has called climate change "a complete United Nations fraud and lie" and claimed that those who believe in it believe that exhalation causes global warming.
+Gruenhagen does not accept the scientific consensus on climate change.
+He has called climate change "a complete United Nations fraud and lie" and claimed that those who believe in it believe that exhalation causes global warming.
 In a January 2021 committee hearing, he said that 97% of scientists believe in climate change only because of "lies and indoctrination".
 A few months later, he attempted to amend a large House climate and energy bill to redefine wind power and solar power as "dirty, inefficient and expensive".